viamrobotics/docs/docs/tutorials/scuttlebot.md

 When you feel ready, try driving your SCUTTLE Robot around.

 {{< caution >}}
-Ensure that youor robot has sufficient space to drive around without hitting anyone or anything.
+Ensure that your robot has sufficient space to drive around without hitting anyone or anything.
 {{< /caution >}}

 ## Configuring the Camera